kellydunn/mumble/README.md

   - provide different key mappings
   - provide the ability to customize the midi muxer
+  - provide a way to customize default midi device
   - provide more interesting midi controls like the following:

 ```